 (3) What is your motive for desiring a specialized minister’s license?

 (5) In what ways are you maturing in your belief of the nature of humanity and the individual need for salvation?

-(8) Will you submit to spiritual authority and agree to abide by the official actions of your conference and denomination in all matters relating to your ministry?
+(8) Will you submit to spiritual authority and agree to abide by the official actions of the denomination in all matters relating to your ministry?

-(9) Are you satisfied with the moral and social standards and with the government of this denomination, and will you seek to maintain them?
+(9) Are you satisfied with the family, moral and social standards, and government of this denomination, and will you seek to maintain them?
 What concerns, if any, do you have?

-(10) What are your future plans regarding ministry inasmuch as they pertain to this license?
+(10) What are your future plans regarding ministry as they pertain to this license?